m-edal/templates_papers_presentations/README.md

      - submission_summary (folder or file)
    - ...
    - final_proofs
-5. within each `manuscript` folder
+5. within each `manuscript` folder (and the `1_draft` and `2_preprint` folders)
    - name the latex file the same: `paper_xxx_journal.tex` (e.g. `paper_UHWs_acp.tex`)
    - name the bibtex file `refs_xxx_journal.bib` (e.g. `paper_UHWs_acp.bib`)
    - make a subdir for graphics called `graphics`, which includes all figures (we can reuse the the figures in other folders)
-6. now you can download the files and import to Overleaf
+6. Share your Overleaf project with your collaborators.
-7. please download the files from Overleaf and add them to your GitHub repository whenever you make significant changes (don't forget to commit!)
+7. Always sync your Overleaf project (Menu -> Sync -> GitHub) whenever you make significant changes (e.g. each time prior to beginning and following completion).

 </details>